-Random memories had been flitting though my mind, and in that dim landscape, connections began to form—a thought!
-I saw the thought with an inner eye.
+Random memories had been flitting though my mind, and in that dim landscape, connections began to form—and oh, a thought!
+I saw this thought with an inner eye.
 The experience was similar to wandering through a thick fog only to discover scaffolding winking through the mist, in the middle of a barren nowhere.
 Reality as I’d perceived it had been quietly under construction, and all the phantom posts and girders had risen to prop it up.
 But the thought was flimsy and primitive.

 Scrutiny however had an effect: The beams grew firm before my eyes.
 It was thrilling to watch the structure take shape.

 A bell dinged, signaling the time for the Truth Meter to step up and pass judgement on this novel contraption….

 Dismal.
 Truth Meter didn’t like it at all.